in2code-de/in2publish_core/Documentation/Use/TheSimpleWay/PublishOverview.md

 # Publish Overview Module

-Opening the **Publish Overview** module allows editors and administrators see live changes between the stage and live system.
+Opening the **Publish Overview** module allows editors and administrators see live changes between the stage and production system.
 There is a single page tree that compares records on both servers.

 ![Module Overview details](_img/module_detail_overview.png)

 ## Color Coding

-* Any color: The page or a record on this page is different on Stage and Live
+* Any color: The page or a record on this page is different on stage and production
 * Yellow: There is a change on this page.
 * Green: This is a new page.
 * Red: This page was deleted.